 In the normal course of business, we are subject to examination by taxing authorities throughout the world.
-Generally, years prior to fiscal 2016 are closed for examination under the statute of limitation for U.S. federal, U.S. state and local or non-U.S. tax jurisdictions.
-We are currently under examination in Germany for fiscal 2015 through fiscal 2018.
-This audit is expected to be closed in the first quarter of fiscal 2023.
+Generally, years prior to fiscal 2017 are closed for examination under the statute of limitation for U.S. federal, U.S. state and local or non-U.S. tax jurisdictions.
+We were under examination for fiscal 2015 through fiscal 2018 in Germany.
+The audit was settled in the fourth quarter of fiscal 2022.
+In the second quarter of fiscal 2023, the Company paid the audit assessment for the fiscal 2015 through fiscal 2018 years.
+The Company recorded a tax expense of less than \$0.1 million due to receiving the final assessment for the German audit.
+The \$0.1 million of uncertain tax positions recorded in prior quarters has been fully utilized as of May 27, 2023.
 Our primary foreign tax jurisdictions are Germany and the Netherlands.
-We have tax years open in Germany beginning in fiscal 2019 and the Netherlands beginning in fiscal 2018.
+We have tax years open in Germany beginning in fiscal 2019 and the Netherlands beginning in fiscal 2021.

-The uncertain tax positions as of both May 28, 2022 and May 29, 2021 were \$0.1 million.
-We record penalties and interest related to uncertain tax positions in the income tax expense line item within the Consolidated Statements of Comprehensive Income (Loss).
+The Company did not record any uncertain tax positions as of May 27, 2023, as compared to \$0.1 million as of May 28, 2022.
+The reserve for the German audits was reversed in fiscal 2023.
+We record penalties and interest related to uncertain tax positions in the income tax expense line item within the Consolidated Statements of Comprehensive Income.
 Accrued interest and penalties were included within the related tax liability line in the Consolidated Balance Sheets.
-We have not recorded a liability for interest and penalties as of May 28, 2022 or May 29, 2021.
+We have not recorded a liability for interest and penalties as of May 27, 2023 or May 28, 2022.